TexasDIS/metadata/tdis_metadata_field_documentation.md

 **Controlled Terms URL**: None

 **Field Name**: Digital Object Type
-**Description**: The type of content in the resource and optionally format.
-For files uploaded to TDIS.
+**Description**: The type of content in the digital object, and optionally format.
+Used when a file or files are uploaded to TDIS.
 **Use**: Recommended
 **Use Condition**: None
-**Accepts Multiple Values**: No
+**Accepts Multiple Values**: Yes
 **Format**: Controlled Terms
 **Controlled Terms URL**: https://github.com/TexasDIS/metadata/blob/main/controlled_terms/object_type_terms.csv